Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

-If no prior knowledge on the spatial configuration is available, then a reasonably uninformative prior measure for $\vec{S}$ should be used to produce an estimator that is broadly applicable.
+If no prior knowledge on the spatial configuration is available, then $\locationspriormeasure(\cdot)$ could be chosen to be reasonably uninformative to produce an estimator that is broadly applicable.
 Spatial point-process models \citep{Moller_2004_point_patterns, Illian_2008_point_patterns, Diggle_2013_point_patterns} are ideal for this purpose.
-A convenient point-process model to generate a wide range of spatial configurations is the Matérn cluster process \citep[][Ch.~12]{Baddeley_2015_point_patterns}.
-Simulation of $\vec{S}$ from a Matérn cluster process proceeds by first simulating from a homogeneous Poisson point process with intensity $\lambda > 0$ and then, for each point in this underlying (unobserved) point process, simulating a Poisson number of points with mean $\mu > 0$ uniformly on a disk with constant radius $\delta > 0$.
+A convenient point-process model, among many candidates, is the Matérn cluster process \citep[][Ch.~12]{Baddeley_2015_point_patterns}.
+Simulation from a Matérn cluster process proceeds by first drawing a random point pattern from a homogeneous Poisson point process with intensity $\lambda > 0$; then, with each point in this underlying (unobserved) point pattern serving as the centre of a disk with constant radius $\delta > 0$, a Poisson($\mu$)-distributed number of points are simulated uniformly over each disk.
 Figure~\ref{fig:spatialpatterns} shows realisations from a Matérn cluster process under several parameter choices.
-In practice, the parameters $\lambda$, $\mu$, and $\delta$ may be selected by visualising realisations from the cluster process (as done in Figure~\ref{fig:spatialpatterns}) and modifying the parameters until the sampled spatial configurations cover a sufficiently wide range of scenarios (e.g., from sparse to dense, and from highly clustered to approximately uniform).
-There are many other point-process models that could be used (e.g., log-Gaussian Cox processes); the specific model used is unlikely to meaningfully affect the final estimator, provided that the model is able to generate a wide range of plausible spatial configurations.
-In Section~\ref{sec:simulationstudies}, we show that training with different sampling configurations allows a GNN-based neural Bayes estimator to be approximately Bayes irrespective of the locations the data.
+In practice, the parameters $\lambda$, $\mu$, and $\delta$ may be selected by visualising realisations from the cluster process and modifying the parameters until the sampled spatial configurations cover a sufficiently wide range of scenarios (e.g., from sparse to dense, and from highly clustered to approximately uniform).
+In Section~\ref{sec:simulationstudies}, we show that training under a broad range of spatial configurations allows a GNN-based neural Bayes estimator to perform well irrespective of the locations of the data.